Operational Dress Uniform: 2010s

 In 2015, the ODU uniform was adopted as the daily work uniform of the United States Public Health Service Commissioned Corps, replacing the Battle Dress Uniform.

 In August 2016, the United States Navy announced it was eliminating the Navy Working Uniform Type I in favor of the Type III as its standard working uniform ashore.
 The Type I has earlier been found to not be suitable for shipboard use and the Navy began developing a standard uniform for sea duty.
 The ODU has been viewed as one potential model.

 In September 2017, Coast Guard Uniform Board 47 announced several changes to the ODU.
 Notably, the Coast Guard insignia would no longer be embroidered on the trouser pocket flaps and that "U.S. COAST GUARD" would no longer be stenciled on the left breast of the T-shirt.
 Additionally, wear of the boonie hat was more widely permitted.

-In November 2019, Uniform Board 48 announced authorization to develop the Next Generation Coast Guard Utility Uniform ("CGU") to replace the ODU, and that the CGU would be patterned on the Navy Working Uniform Type III but will be solid blue in color.
+In November 2019, Uniform Board 48 announced authorization to develop the Next Generation Coast Guard Utility Uniform ("CGU") to replace the current ODU.
+The CGU will be patterned on the Navy Working Uniform Type III but will be solid blue in color.
 The Master Chief Petty Officer of the Coast Guard and other senior enlisted members have been photographed wear testing a prototype.
-The approved version, announced in late 2019, has been alternatively referred to in official documents as the CGU or the "Coast Guard Working Uniform" ("CGWU").
-The Coast Guard expected to begin issuing the new uniform in late 2022 but, as of February 2023, it is not yet available for issuance.
+The approved version, announced in late 2019, has been dubbed the "Coast Guard Working Uniform" or "CGWU."